Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 History of Video Games

 Did you know that 79% of boys and 64% of girls regularly play video or computer games?
 Video games are everywhere in today’s world, captivating kids and adults alike.
 However, this beloved pastime is relatively new.
 It wasn’t until the 1970s and 1980s that video games started gaining popularity as technology became more accessible.
+But did you also know that these games have a significant educational potential?
 How have video games evolved from their earliest forms to the complex, immersive experiences we enjoy today?
 Let’s take a journey through the history of video games to find out!

 Global Video Game Market Values